Just keeps getting more Epic-a.

-- The Phantom Agony: "Sensorium," "Cry for the Moon," "Illusive Concensus"
+- The Phantom Agony: "Sensorium," "Cry for the Moon," and "Illusive Concensus."

-- The Divine Conspiracy: "Menace of Vanity," "Chasing the Dragon," "Fools of Damnation," "Beyond Belief," "Safeguard to Paradise," "Sancta Terra"
+- The Divine Conspiracy: "Menace of Vanity," "Chasing the Dragon," "Fools of Damnation," "Beyond Belief," "Safeguard to Paradise," and "Sancta Terra."

-- Design Your Universe: "Resign to Surrender," "Kingdom of Heaven," "Deconstruct," "White Waters"
+- Design Your Universe: "Resign to Surrender," "Kingdom of Heaven," "Deconstruct," and "White Waters."

 - Requiem for the Indifferent: Even more often than on Consign to Oblivion, with only "Storm the Sorrow" and "Stay the Course" as aversions.

-- The Quantum Enigma: Scaled back somewhat with "Victims of Contingency", "Reverence - Living in the Heart" not employing the non-parenthesised title in the lyrics.
-"Sense Without Sanity" is used in the line "Sense without your sanity".
+- The Quantum Enigma: Scaled back somewhat with "Victims of Contingency" and "Reverence - Living in the Heart" not employing the non-parenthesised title in the lyrics.
+"Sense Without Sanity" is used in the line "sense without your sanity."

 - Of Corsets Sexy: Who do you think?

 - Religion Rant Song: Not afraid of this trope at all.
-Examples include "Cry For The Moon", "Requiem for the Indifferent" (song) and "The Embrace That Smothers" saga shared with After Forever.
+Examples include "Cry for the Moon," "Requiem for the Indifferent," and "The Embrace That Smothers" saga shared with After Forever.
 The Divine Conspiracy is very much a Religion Rant Album.